 It’s days like this that remind me to relish my weaknesses.
 Because that’s when His strength is made perfect.
-Because you see, the Bible says that His strength is made perfect in weakness (2 Corinthians 12:9).
+(2 Corinthians 12:9).

 So for a Christ-follower who wants to know Him and to make Him known…well, that means even my struggles can show off the magnitude of His glory and might.
 I take comfort in knowing these cold and dark days serve a vital purpose: they remind me and all those close to me who watch me struggle and then survive and even thrive that my strength is not my own.

 By God’s grace, I’m learning to manage this season of life by drawing close to the Light.
 But there are also a lot of practical things God is showing me – more things that remind me that my body is but dust, and life is fragile, and the health of my body and mind and spirit are gifts I’m supposed to be stewarding.
 If I don’t steward them well, they start to disintegrate.

 Do you struggle with seasonal depression?
 If so, perhaps these suggestions will help you, as well.